-We envision Mississippi Gulf Coast Community College as a world-class institution; we will deliver flexible, responsive programs of the highest quality, utilizing appropriate technologies and showcase facilities.
-Our vision will be realized through outstanding employees who adhere to high standards of excellence while working in partnership with the community.
+We envision Mississippi Gulf Coast Community College as a world-class educational institution.
+Using appropriate technologies and showcase facilities we will deliver flexible, market-responsive programs of the highest quality.
+Our vision will be realized through outstanding employees who adhere to high standards of excellence while working in partnership with our community.